 Cabbage and carrots are also hearty vegetables that can withstand marinating in the delicious sesame ginger dressing!

 This recipe is only made up of vegetables and is quite low in protein and carbohydrates.
 For a well-balanced meal, add a source of protein and carbs.
-I always make marinated baked tofu (or some type of tofu) to serve with this delicious Asian kale slaw!
+I always make marinated baked tofu (or some type of tofu) to serve with this delicious Asian-inspired kale slaw!
 Some stemmed sweet potato is a great addition for a balanced vegan meal.

 How to Prepare Kale for Slaw